Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_weak_verbs.md

 *Practice: Try inflecting "að gúgla", "að borða", and "að nota" on [Íslenzka.is](https://islenzka.is/aefingar/leita.html).*

 ## I-verbs
 I-verbs are weak verbs that have *i* as their principal sound.
+You will notice that the letter *i* is very prominent throughout the pattern.

 | **Pres.
 I** | **Sing.** | **Plur.** |
 |---------------|-----------|-----------|